isomerpages/scdf-ebsc/_being-a-resilient-responder/Physical Fitness.md

 These are some strategies that you can adopt to manage your stress and improve your mood.
 Additionally, these strategies allow you to take care of yourself and build up your physical fitness.
 Remember, **your physical health is as important as your mental health**!

 ### Exercise
 The first strategy is exercise.
-Check out come of its benefits:
+Check out some of its benefits:
 ![](/images/physical%20fitness%203%20(larger).png)

 ### Sleep